Araozu/thp-web/md/learn/index.md

 These are **not** aspects that THP looks to solve or implement.

-- Be what TypeScript is for JavaScript.
+- Be what TypeScript is for JavaScript (PHP with types).
 - Use PHP syntax/conventions.
--
+- Be familiar for PHP developers.

 ## Philosophy

+- Consistency over familiarity
+- Change over conventions
+- Explicit over implicit

+That is, while there is value in the items on the right, we value the items on the left more.

 ## Compared to PHP